-Licensing Requirements for Counselors with any supervised experience in another state
+Licensing Requirements for Counselors with a degree and/or any supervised experience earned in another state

 Licensed Counselors from other states